What is the course about?

 What will we cover?

-Practice of intervals, rhythms, and recognition of form and quality of sound.
-Involves singing, writing musical examples, clapping, active listening, and developing the short-term memory for musical fragments.
+- Systematic practice of intervals, rhythms, and recognition of form and quality of sound.

 What will I achieve?